How To Manage Agency Cash Flow

 “It’s so important because it helps us understand what we can invest in and what we can’t,” he says.
 “I also hold myself personally responsible for handling it so I can make payroll, retain my employees, and keep the business running.”

-Building an agency structure that delivers great services with a great team is one thing, but if you don’t have enough money to survive, it doesn’t mean much for your business’s longevity.
+Building an agency structure that delivers great services with a great team is one thing, but if you don’t have healthy cash flow management, it doesn’t mean much for your business’s longevity.

 For example, successful agency owners understand that they need to spend money in order to make money.
 This couldn’t be more true when it comes to balancing how much to charge for PPC services with how much it costs the agency to deliver those services.